TANGO2 &

 What is TANGO2 deficiency disorder

-TANGO2-related disease is a rare genetic disorder caused by variants in the TANGO2 gene.
+TANGO2 deficiency disorder is a rare genetic disorder caused by variants in the TANGO2 gene.
 Affected individuals experience episodes of acute illness called metabolic crises.
 These episodes can be triggered, often by a preceding infection or from not eating for an extended period of time (fasting).
 Irregularities in the rhythm of the heart (arrhythmias), the breakdown of muscle tissue (rhabdomyolysis), and other complications can occur during an episode.
 The term encephalopathy is a general term for brain disease.
 Neurological problems including intellectual disability and delays in reaching developmental milestones can occur.
 Additional signs and symptoms can occur both within and outside of metabolic crisis.
 TANGO2-related metabolic encephalopathy and arrhythmias can affect people very differently.
 There is no cure for the disorder, but research is underway to better understand and treat this disease.
 Current treatment is aimed at the specific symptoms present in each individual.

 What causes TANGO2 deficiency disorder?